 What if I have clothes moth?

 The Common clothes moth is the most prevalent of these species so it is highly likely to be your culprit.
 To know for sure, place a pheromone Moth box in the rooms that have damaged carpets.
 Place them under furniture where is it dark with little disturbance.
 Inside the moth box, a board coated in pheromone infused glue attracts the male clothes moth.
 If you find the Common clothes moth, you should thoroughly check your wardrobes and other soft furnishings for damage.
 As well as the Chrysanthemum moth spray, you will also be able to use the Moth Decoy as part of your moth eradication programme.
-More details on the Moth Decoy can be found in our blog here.
+Find out more details on the Moth Decoy.